 Peter Williams, Senior Vice President, Technical Services, is responsible for managing the engineering of Seabridge's two main projects KSM and Courageous Lake.
 Peter brings more than 30 years of experience in mine engineering, design, strategic analysis and start-up.
 Most recently Mr. Williams was Group Executive, Mine Engineering at Newmont Mining Corporation.
 Functions reporting to him as Group Executive were: Geotechnical Engineering; Surface and Ground Water Hydrology (associated with stability); Technical and Scientific Software development; Underground and Open Pit Mine Engineering; and Mining Innovation.
 Peter has lived and worked on projects and operations in Australia, Nevada, Indonesia, South America, Ghana and Denver.

-Christopher J. Reynolds, Vice President, Finance and Chief Financial Officer, has over 20 years of mining industry and public accounting experience.
+Christopher J. Reynolds, Vice President, Finance and Chief Financial Officer, has over 25 years of mining industry and public accounting experience.
 Mr. Reynolds previously served as Vice President, Finance and Chief Financial Officer of Norsemont Mining Inc. and held various finance and accounting positions at SouthernEra Diamonds Inc., Southern Platinum Corp., TVX Gold Inc., Inmet Mining Corporation and Price Waterhouse (now PricewaterhouseCoopers).
-He is currently a director of Paramount Gold and Silver Corp.
-Mr. Reynolds is a CPA, CGA and holds a Bachelor of Arts degree, in Economics, from McGill University and has been a Certified General Accountant since 1994.
+He is currently a director of Paramount Gold Nevada Corp.
+Mr. Reynolds is a CPA, CGA and holds a Bachelor of Arts degree, in Economics, from McGill University.

 R. Brent Murphy, Vice President, Environmental Affairs, heads environmental permitting for the company's key projects — Courageous Lake in Northwest Territories and KSM in north western British Columbia.
 He is responsible for developing the regulatory review and community engagement strategies and for communicating with federal, provincial and municipal regulatory authorities and Treaty and First Nations who have an acknowledged interest in the Company's projects.
 A seasoned and collaborative leader, he brought together the necessary technical and social teams and was instrumental in leading the group to obtain federal and provincial environmental assessment approvals in 2014 for the KSM Project, one of the world's largest undeveloped gold copper projects .